About the programme

 Master's Thesis

-You complete your MSc programme by writing a thesis, which is a large scientific project worth 30 ECTS, corresponding to six months of teaching.
+In the second year of the programme you write a thesis, which is a large scientific project worth 30 ECTS, corresponding to four months of teaching.
 You can write your thesis on your own or in a group.

-The thesis is often based on a specific problem, for instance a task on which a research institution or company is working.
-Examples of theme projects and theses are:
+The thesis is often based on a specific problem, for instance a current challenge on which a researcher, institution, or company is working.
+Examples of earlier thesis topics are:

 • Estimating Abatement Costs of Greenhouse Gas Emissions in the Danish Agricultural Sector using Non-parametric Efficiency Analysis.